megamattzilla/secure-deliver-optimize-genai/docs/class3/class3.rst

 ..
 Note::
    Ensure all pods are in **Running** and **READY** state where all pods count ready before proceed.

-Create nginx ingress resource for qdrant vectordb to expose vectordb service to outside of K8S.
+Create an Nginx ingress resource to **expose Qdrant VectorDB service** externally from the Kubernetes cluster.

 .. code-block:: bash